q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 // The full, "traditional" way to wait actor.AttemptsTo(Wait.Until(Appearance.Of(ResultPage.ResultLinks), IsEqualTo.True()));

-// The more concise way using
+// The more concise way to wait actor.WaitsUntil(Appearance.Of(ResultPage.ResultLinks), IsEqualTo.True());
-actor.WaitsUntil(Appearance.Of(ResultPage.ResultLinks), IsEqualTo.True());
 ```